 Example: a person who does not hold a driver's licence may travel in a vehicle with another person with whom they do not ordinarily reside for the purposes of attending a medical appointment or doing their grocery shopping if it is not reasonably practicable for them to get there another way.

-- (1AB) A person who leaves their premises under either subclause (1)(a) (necessary goods or services) or (d) (exercise) must not: - (a) travel further than 5 km from their premises; or - (b) do so more than once per day.
+(1AB) A person who leaves their premises under either clause 6 (necessary goods or services) or 9(2) or (3) (exercise or social interaction outdoors) must not travel further than 5 km from their premises.